imaginerio/iiif-frontend-viewer/README.md

 $ yarn run generate
 ```

-For detailed explanation on how things work, checkout [Nuxt.js docs](https://nuxtjs.org).
+This is a nuxt aplication so, for detailed explanation on how things work, checkout [Nuxt.js docs](https://nuxtjs.org).